California NanoSystems Institute: Biology and biomedical

 The research fields of nanobiology (nanobiotechnology) and biomedicine show promise in the connection of nanoscale science to biological/nonbiological matter.
-New diagnostic methods as well as new ways to administer increasingly efficient disease specific treatments are also being researched and developed.
+New diagnostic methods and ways to administer increasingly efficient disease-specific treatments are also being researched and developed.

 Energy efficiency

 Nanotechnology has promise to help fight global warming.
 Nanoscale research can promise more efficient, less wasteful technologies.
-Also, nanoscale allows to control, transform and store energy more efficiently.
+Also, nanoscale allows us to control, transform, and store energy more efficiently.

 Information technologies

-Both UCLA and UCSB CNSI labs show potential to develop upgrades in the processing, storage, and transmission of information as well as increases in the speed of information processing.
+Both UCLA and UCSB CNSI labs show potential to develop upgrades in the processing, storage, and transmission of information and increases in the speed of information processing.

 Partnerships

-The California NanoSystems Institute depends on partnerships with technological companies to help fund and run its research facilities.
+The California NanoSystems Institute is dependent on partnerships with technological companies to help fund and run its research facilities.
 Partnerships fund the operation and expansions of CNSI in addition to the $250 million government research grants received in 2000.
 Increasing numbers of partnerships were created due to budget cuts by the state.